zerasul/mdbook_en/13Scroll/scroll.md

 Also, depending on the portion of screen scrolled, we can find three types:

-* _Line_: The VDP can scroll horizontally up to 224 lines; vertically, however, it is capable of scrolling some portions.
+* _Line_: The VDP can scroll horizontally up to 224 lines (or 240 in PAL); vertically, however, it is capable of scrolling some portions.
 * _Plane_: The VDP allows a complete plane to be moved both horizontally and vertically.
 * _Tile_: It is possible to scroll the different Tiles of a line.